 - What’s unique: This option has the most high end food and it’s in the most high end setting.
 It’s also the only meal that has both Mickey and Minnie Mouse together.

-- Check out my recent visit on opening day of this redesigned meal.
-I’ll be back September 21, 2018 to dine again!
+- Check out my most recent visit here (late February 2020).
+And, another visit on opening day of this redesigned meal.

 - Typical (but not guaranteed characters): Mickey Mouse, Minnie Mouse, Chip, Dale, and Pluto

 - Note: This is the only character meal option that does not include PhotoPass photographers.
 Use your phone for photos.
 Cast members can help!

 - Menu: Breakfast and Dinner